Search

 Mezgebo GK, Lahiff E, Bradfield T, Thornhill S

-Why it matters This matters because it shows that giving exhausted, overgrazed land a chance to recover can directly improve the food on your table — the same principle behind letting a garden bed rest or adding a wildflower border that rebuilds soil life.
+It shows that giving exhausted, overgrazed land a chance to recover can directly improve the food on your table — the same principle behind letting a garden bed rest or adding a wildflower border that rebuilds soil life.

 In parts of Ethiopia where soil has been worn out by overuse and unpredictable rain makes farming risky, researchers fenced off certain areas to let nature recover.
 Farms near these protected zones grew more food per acre than farms near open grazing land — and the difference was even bigger in dry years when harvests usually fail.
 Families near the fenced areas also found more ways to earn money, making them better able to cope with tough times.